lokesh-2001/Major-Project/README.md

 - register.py: Python file which handles the functionality of register page
 - writeToGs.py: Python file which handles the functionality of writing to google sheets.

+**static/css/ :**
-**static/css/ :** contains styles.css which handles the styling of web pages
+Contains styles.css which handles the styling of web pages

+**templates/:**
-**templates/: ** contains templates for different pages of the application
+Contains templates for different pages of the application

 - 404.html: html page template for 404 page
 - home.html: html page template for home page